csaude/eptsmozart2/README.md

 db.password=<password>

 # The new mozart2 database
 # Replace <new database to be created> with an actual value.
+Leave blank to use the default which is mozart2
 newDb.name=<new database to be created>

 # Comma separated list of Locations IDs of the locations for which you wish to extract patient data.